-Before the Knights square off against Tulane at 2 p.m.
-Saturday for its annual Homecoming and Space game, fans should be aware of several changes that have been implemented at the Bounce House — the new name for UCF’s on-campus stadium — due to COVID-19.
+Before the Knights square off for back to back home games against Temple and Cincinnati, fans should be aware of several changes that have been implemented at the Bounce House — the new name for UCF’s on-campus stadium — due to COVID-19.

 UCF Athletics is working with university leadership, the American Athletic Conference, the NCAA and public health officials on a return to competition this fall that prioritizes the health and well-being of all involved.
 These and other precautions undertaken are consistent with the guidance of Orange County and the State of Florida.

 UCF Athletics’ A to Z guide has the most up-to-date information regarding the football season.
 Some of the key changes are outlined below regarding what to expect for home games this season.

 After meetings between UCF Athletics, Florida Department of Health officials in Orange County, and university administration, it has been determined that stadium capacity will be reduced to 25 percent of the normal 44,206 capacity at the Bounce House for the first home versus Tulsa.
 Officials will monitor the situation to determine if capacity limits can be increased during the season.